 Mental health is just as important as your physical health.
-Several health disorders are actually linked to stress such as high blood pressure, heart disease, chronic pain, anxiety and depression.
-Poor mental health can also affect your relationships, work or school productivity, and overall well being.
-When dealing with negative situations or episodes in our lives, it is important to check in with your psychological well being and to take care of yourself, so these moments of stress do not impact you as harshly.
+Several health disorders are actually linked to stress such as high blood pressure, heart disease, chronic pain, anxiety, and depression.
+Poor mental health can also affect your relationships, work or school productivity, and overall well-being.
+When dealing with negative situations or episodes in our lives, it is important to check in with your psychological well-being and to take care of yourself, so these moments of stress do not impact you as harshly.
 Mental health disorders require professional, medical help through therapy and medications, however improving your mental health through diet, exercise, and lifestyle changes gives you a fighting chance.
 Here are some ways you can boost your mental health:

-10 Tips to Boost Your Mental Health
+10 Holistic Tips to Help Improve Your Mental Health

 - Meditation.
-During meditation, you can feel a deep state of relaxation and tranquil mind while eliminating the stream of jumbled thoughts that can be causing stress and anxiety which improve emotional health.
+During meditation, you can feel a deep state of relaxation and a tranquil mind while eliminating the stream of jumbled thoughts that can be causing stress and anxiety which improve emotional health.

 - Deep Breathing Exercise.
 When we take deep breaths, it signals our brain to calm down and relax, while eliciting other positive feelings.

 - Spend Time in Nature.
-When you take time go outside, you can feel connected to nature which can lower symptoms of anxiety and depression
+When you take time to go outside, you can feel connected to nature which can lower symptoms of anxiety and depression

 - Exercise.
 Not only can exercise improve your physical health and release tension, it also helps release endorphins that can relieve anxiety and depression.

 - Have More Social Interaction.
-When you spend time with a friend or family member, you can feel connected to others and boost your overall psychological well being.
+When you spend time with a friend or family member, you can feel connected to others and boost your overall psychological well-being.